csprance/expresso/readme.md

 If you're using Visual Studio Code as your IDE you can attach it directly to the Chrome Embeded Framework process by using one of the provided launch profiles.

 The extension can also be debugged just like any other Photoshop extension using the Chrome Developer Tools.
 Please check out the [Adobe CEP Resources](http://adobe-cep.github.io/CEP-Resources/) page for additional information.

+##### Debugging on Chrome 80+
+Navigate to `chrome://inspect/#devices`, ensure 'Discover network targets' is checked, and click 'Configure'.
+Add your debug port as `localhost:8000` and click 'Done'.

+Your CEF session should appear in the list of Targets after a few seconds.
+Click `inspect`, and you're back up and debugging.

 ## Contributing
 Contributions are extremely welcome!
 Feel free to file issues or open pull requests.